 Within 3 months of the Study Day we will need:

-- A full summary to go into the programme which is given to the participants, together with a breakdown of what will be covered in each of the four one-hour sessions.
+- A full summary to go into the programme which is given to the participants, together with a breakdown of what will be covered in each of the four sessions.
 It is up to you whether you give a long summary and short session titles, or a short summary and longer session descriptions.
 In total there needs to be about 30 words.
 As well as going in the printed programme this information may also be used for posters.
 Please write this in the form: “We shall…” See an example.

 - A biography of about 100 words See an example.